-Parameter Description 2.6.1 Port Forwarding You can have different services (e.g. email, FTP, Web etc.) going to different service servers/clients in your LAN.
-The Port Forwarding allows you to re-direct a particular range of service port numbers (from the Internet/WAN Ports) to a particular LAN IP address.
-2.6.2 Virtual Server You can have different services (e.g. email, FTP, Web etc.) going to different service servers/clients in your LAN.
+Parameter Description 2.4.1 Port Forwarding You can have different services (e.g. email, FTP, Web etc.) going to different service servers/clients in your LAN.
+The Port Forwarding allows you to re-direct a particular range of service port numbers (from the etc.) going to different service servers/clients in your LAN.
 The Virtual Server allows you to re-direct a particular service port number (from the Internet/WAN Port) to a particular LAN IP address and its service port number.
-2.6.3 Special Applications Some applications require multiple connections, such as Internet games, video conferencing, Internet telephony and others.
-In this section you can configure the router to support these types of applications.